ADF Logo

 Despite the obvious good that pregnancy centers like First Choice provide, they’ve still faced an inexplicable amount of hostility.

-Dozens of pro-life pregnancy centers have been firebombed, vandalized, and threatened just because they refuse to perform abortions.
+Dozens of pro-life pregnancy centers have been firebombed, vandalized, and threatened just because of their pro-life views.

 Given that sort of targeted violence, it’s understandable why some pro-life supporters would want their information to remain private when donating to pregnancy centers.

 And it’s critical that those donors be given that anonymity.
-Their generosity is the lifeblood of most of these pregnancy centers, which are generally non-profit organizations.
-Dissuading them from donating would be catastrophic for pregnancy centers and the women and children they serve.
-Yet that’s exactly what New Jersey’s radically pro-abortion attorney general is working hard to do.
+Their generosity is the lifeblood of most of these non-profit pregnancy centers, organizations that can only provide free services through the support of donors and volunteers.
+Dissuading potential donors from donating would be catastrophic for pregnancy centers and the women and children they serve.
+Yet that’s exactly what New Jersey is working hard to do.

 An abuse of government power

-Matthew Platkin is a staunch supporter of abortion who has never hidden his disdain for pro-life supporters.
-He says pro-life groups are “extremists attempting to stop those from seeking reproductive healthcare that they need.”
+Matthew Platkin is a staunch supporter of abortion who has never hidden his disdain for pro-life supporters—and his influence could be felt throughout New Jersey’s government.
+He said pro-life groups are “extremists attempting to stop those from seeking reproductive healthcare that they need.”
 He instituted a $5 million grant program to fund and expand abortion services in New Jersey.
 And worst of all, he asked Planned Parenthood to help him draft a consumer alert warning New Jerseyans not to go to pregnancy centers because they do not perform abortions.

-Platkin crossed a serious line in November 2023, when he issued a subpoena to First Choice demanding that it turn over years of its most sensitive information, including the names behind more than half of its donations.
-That outrageous demand is based on a laughable theory: that First Choice—a pro-life pregnancy center—has hoodwinked donors into contributing to an organization that they might believe performs abortion.
+Platkin crossed a serious line in November 2023 when he issued a subpoena to First Choice demanding that it turn over years of its most sensitive information, including the names behind more than half of its donations.
+(He has since been replaced by a new attorney general, though the targeting of First Choice persists.)
+That outrageous demand was based on a laughable theory: that First Choice—a pro-life pregnancy center—had hoodwinked donors into contributing to an organization that they might believe performs abortion.
 He says he needs their names to confirm they weren’t deceived.

 Think about that for a moment.
-An elected government official is targeting a group and its donors because he doesn’t like what they stand for.
-Pro-abortionists may be rooting this on right now, but what happens when the shoe is on the other foot?
+A state is targeting a group and its donors because its officials don’t like what they stand for.
+Radical pro-abortionists may be rooting this on right now, but what happens when the shoe is on the other foot?
+Even pro-abortion groups like the ACLU recognized this was an overreach when it filed an amicus brief supporting First Choice’s right to challenge the attorney general’s censorship.

-The Supreme Court has already protected donor anonymity
+The Supreme Court has already protected donor anonymity—and continues to do so

-Perhaps the most puzzling part of Platkin’s actions is that the Supreme Court has already made crystal clear in landmark civil rights cases that donor anonymity is protected by the First Amendment.
+Perhaps the most puzzling part of New Jersey’s actions is that the Supreme Court has already made crystal clear in landmark civil rights cases that donor anonymity is protected by the First Amendment.

 That case concerned a California law that required non-profits like TMLC to hand over private information on its top donors to the state Attorney General’s Office.
 The case was eventually taken up to the Supreme Court, along with Americans for Prosperity Foundation v.
 Bonta, which ruled that the Golden State had completely overstepped the First Amendment’s bounds.